 There are many more options for action plans, but these are the most common with my students.
 This particular project is really powerful, inspiring, and is a great way to end the year, especially if you host an exhibition or presentation night to show off their final products.
 Good luck!
 I would love to hear of student projects and outcomes.
 Feel free to send me photos or comments to email@example.com.
 I'd love to feature them on my blog.

 Follow Experiential Learning Depot on Pinterest, and Instagram for more on experiential education, and check out my TpT store for experiential learning resources.
 I am participating in the sitewide sale 5/7-5/8.
 The whole store is 25% off.

 Students from around the world skipped class today to raise awareness and push legislators to make moves on climate change.
 I was able to pop over to the Minnesota State Capitol Building and watch the students in action.
 I was drawn by two issues that are important to me; climate change and education.
 The energy exuded by students and bystanders was contagious.
 I was both inspired and in awe by this student-led movement.

 I wrote a blog post on student activism a while back called "Four Ways Students Can Take Action."
 The gist of the post is that students can have a voice.
 Students can make massive waves of change.
+Not only that, but getting involved in community and global issues and playing an active role in finding solutions, is one of the most profound learning experiences a young person (or old) can have.
 The four ways that students can take action mentioned in the blog post includes: 1) raising awareness, 2) advocating for legislation, 3) raising money, and 4) giving time.
-The climate strike is a small piece of a much greater movement, but the strike alone has been wildly successful in raising awareness.
+The climate strike is a small piece of a much greater movement, but the strike alone has been wildly successful in raising awareness around the world.

 Rondo: Beyond the Pavement